 14. Zattere: A Walk To Remember

-There’s nothing more romantic than to explore the city of romance later in the evening with your spouse.
+Explore the city of romance later in the evening with your spouse is one of the most romantic things to do in Venice.
 If Venice looks beautiful in the daylight, it looks breathtakingly gorgeous during the night.
 Take a stroll at this long promenade, witness the stunning palaces, watch the light doing its dance on the water, and talk about your lives.
 Because this is one of the most memorable and best things to do in Venice at night.

 Location: It’s set along the southern shore of Venice’s main island.